ncatlab/nlab-content/pages/2561.md

 When convenient, it is nice to write it vertically; all of the following are seen:
 $$ \left({a \atop b}\right) ,\quad \left[{a \atop b}\right] ,\quad \left\{{a \atop b}\right\} .$$
-The vertical notation can be combined with [[pairing]] to create a [[matrix]] notation for morphisms from a coproduct to a product.
+The vertical notation can be combined with [[pairing]] to create a [[matrix calculus]] for morphisms from a coproduct to a product.
 This works best when products and coproducts are the same, as described at [[matrix calculus]].

 # Examples